BioBoost/object-oriented-programming-using-java/11_defining_classes/multiple_choice.md

 ## Chapter 11 - Defining Classes - Multiple Choice

-1. A class is blueprint that ...
+1. A class is a blueprint that ...

     * [ ] has a name, contains attributes and data
     * [ ] contains attributes and code